-Before we complete this offering, our board will be divided into three classes, as nearly equal in number as possible, with each director serving a three-year term and one class being elected at each year's annual meeting of stockholders.
+Our board is divided into three classes, as nearly equal in number as possible, with each director serving a three-year term and one class being elected at each year's annual meeting of stockholders.
 Messrs.
-Balson and Silverman will be in the class of directors whose term expires at the 2005 annual meeting of our stockholders.
+Balson and Silverman are in the class of directors whose term expires at the 2005 annual meeting of our stockholders.
 Messrs.
-Nunnelly and Brandon will be in the class of directors whose term expires at the 2006 annual meeting of our stockholders.
-Rosenberg and Hightower will be in the class of directors whose term expires at the 2007 annual meeting of our stockholders.
+Nunnelly and Brandon are in the class of directors whose term expires at the 2006 annual meeting of our stockholders.
+Messrs.
+Rosenberg and Hightower are in the class of directors whose term expires at the 2007 annual meeting of our stockholders.
 At each annual meeting of our stockholders, successors to the class of directors whose term expires at such meeting will be elected to serve for three-year terms or until their respective successors are elected and qualified.